zZestyy/MP01-SE4367.001/README.md

 2. Run 'TestDominator.java'

 **Proof Code is Correct:**
-By analyzing the output of the code with respect to the definition of what it Dominator means:
+By analyzing the output of the code with respect to the definition of what a 'Dominator' means:

-By definition, a node d dominates a node n if every path from the entry node to n must go through d, and every node dominates itself.
+*By definition, a node d dominates a node n if every path from the entry node to n must go through d, and every node dominates itself.*

-The code correctly illustrates the proper outputs that matches the definition and that a statement dominates itself.
+The program correctly illustrates the proper outputs that matches the definition and that a statement dominates itself.